canvon/cvnsnapper-replicate/README.md

 Like, if there is some other subvolume in there which would be lost by the deletion.
 Or whether it was in fact a snapshot of one of the replicated snapper snapshots..?)

+As of commit 59c1366 (Mon Aug 17 21:32:10 2020 +0200),
+there is **EXPERIMENTAL** (read: alpha quality?) support for a receive script running as root on another host, using a custom bi-directional message protocol over SSH: `cvnsnapper replicate-receive`, although it should rather be set up on the target host as an SSH forced command spelling out the actual script file .., to try to avoid surprises.
+(Like, the front-end script getting fooled to run scripts from a rogue directory, or the like...)

+Please only use with SSH "restrict" option (near forced command `command="..."` option in the `/root/.ssh/authorized_keys` file), if possible, and with care;
+don't trust the script to protect your target host/server from any attacks possible via crafted send streams, or to actually lock down the pubkey to quasi-append only btrfs replication access as intended, yet (or ever?) ...

 ## Import